Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

-To be able to define Orlicz spaces for type III algebras, we need the concept of a fundamental function, specifically fundamental functions of Orlicz spaces $\{L^\Psi(0,\infty), L_\Psi(0,\infty)\}$.
+Given a Young's function, we will follow the convention of writing $L^\Psi$ when the Luxemburg-Nakano norm is in view, and $L_\Psi$ when the Orlicz norm is used.
+To be able to define Orlicz spaces for type III algebras, we need the concept of a fundamental function, specifically fundamental functions of the Orlicz spaces $\{L^\Psi(0,\infty), L_\Psi(0,\infty)\}$.
 For each such space, say $X$, the associated \emph{fundamental function} is defined by the prescription

 In the case $X=L^\Psi(0,\infty)$ we will write $\varphi_\Psi$ for the fundamental function, and in the case $X=L_\Psi(0,\infty)$ write $\widetilde{\varphi}_\Psi$.
 These functions turn out to be so-called ``quasi-concave functions'' on $[0,\infty)$ (see \cite[\S 2.5]{BS} for a detailed discussion of such functions).
 For these fundamental functions the following facts are known to hold (see \cite[Theorem 2.5.2, Corollary 4.8.15 \& Lemma 4.8.17]{BS}):